Skip to content

 • Also check "Connect using different credentials"

-• As the login, you must specify the domain name in the form of adding @local.isima.fr to your UCA account
+• As login, you must specify the domain name in the form by adding @local.isima.fr to your UCA account

 Login_UCA@local.isima.fr